oliverlloyd/jmeter-ec2/README.md

 ## Execution Instructions (for UNIX based OSs)
 1. Create a project directory on your machine.
-For example: '/home/username/jmeter-ec2/'.
+For example: `/home/username/jmeter-ec2/`.
 This is the working dir for the script.
-Under this directory extract the file example-project.zip to give:

-/home/username/jmeter-ec2/

-/home/username/jmeter-ec2/myproject/

-/home/username/jmeter-ec2/myproject/jmx/

-/home/username/jmeter-ec2/myproject/data/

-/home/username/jmeter-ec2/myproject/plugins/ (Optional, files placed here will be copied to /bin/lib/ext/ for each jmeter instance)

-2. Download all files from https://github.com/oliverlloyd/jmeter-ec2 and place them in the root directory (eg. /home/username/jmeter-ec2).
+2. Download all files from [https://github.com/oliverlloyd/jmeter-ec2](https://github.com/oliverlloyd/jmeter-ec2) and place them in the root directory created above and then extract the file example-project.zip to give a template directory structure for your project.

 3. Edit the file jmeter-ec2.properties, each value listed below must be set: